varabyte/kotter/README.md

 }
 ```

+---

-Konsole aims to be a relatively thin, Kotlin-idiomatic API that provides useful common functionality for writing
+Konsole aims to be a relatively thin, Kotlin-idiomatic API that provides useful functionality for writing delightful
-delightful command line applications.
-It aims to keep things simple, providing a solution a bit more useful than making
+command line applications.
+It strives to keep things simple, providing a solution a bit more interesting than making
 raw `println` calls but way less featured than something like _Java Curses_.

 Specifically, this library helps with: